The Confusion that Creates Disappointment with 5G

 During the last few months, my postdocs and I have looked into what the gMIMO technology could realistically achieve in 6G.
 We have written a magazine-style paper to discuss the upper mid-band in detail, describe how to reach the envisioned 6G performance targets, and explain what deployment practices are needed to utilize the near-field beamfocusing phenomenon for precise communication, localization, and sensing.
 We also identify five open research challenges, which we recommend you look into if you want to impact the actual 6G standardization and development.

-You can download the paper here: Emil Björnson, Ferdi Kara, Nikolaos Kolomvakis, Alva Kosasih, Parisa Ramezani, and Murat Babek Salman, “Enabling 6G Performance in the Upper Mid-Band Through Gigantic MIMO,” arXiv:2407.05630.
+You can download the paper here: Emil Björnson, Ferdi Kara, Nikolaos Kolomvakis, Alva Kosasih, Parisa Ramezani, and Murat Babek Salman, “Enabling 6G Performance in the Upper Mid-Band by Transitioning From Massive to Gigantic MIMO,” arXiv:2407.05630.

 Rethinking Wireless Repeaters